nushell/nushell.github.io/book/custom_completions.md

 # Custom completions

 Custom completions allow you to mix together two features of Nushell: custom commands and completions.
 With them, you're able to create commands that handle the completions for positional parameters and flag parameters.
-These custom completions work both custom commands and [known external, or `extern`, commands](externs.md).
+These custom completions work both for [custom commands](custom_commands.md) and [known external, or `extern`, commands](externs.md).

 There are two parts to a custom command: the command that handles a completion and attaching this command to the type of another command using `@`.